-If you are new to the Instant Pot or pressure cookers in general it’s important to know that it takes time for them to come up to pressure and time for the pressure to come down when they are finished cooking.
+If you are new to the Instant Pot or pressure cookers, in general, it’s important to know that it takes time for them to come up to pressure and time for the pressure to come down when they are finished cooking.
 This will take about 45 minutes to an hour even though it only “cooks” for 28 minutes.

-Note: If using beans other that black beans make sure you are cooking this long enough.
+Note: If using beans other than black beans make sure you are cooking this long enough.
 The rice takes 28 minutes to cook but some beans may take longer.
 Consult the Instant Pot cooking guides and cook it as long as necessary.